yoko-vicky/yoko-vicky/README.md

-# Hi there, I'm Yoko — Senior Frontend Engineer with a UX-Informed Approach 👋
+# Hi there, I'm Yoko — a Collaborative & Independent Frontend Developer with a UX Focus 👋

 ![cover-image](./images/github-bg2.png)

-🚀 Currently based in Georgia (UTC+4), working as a Senior Frontend Engineer with async-first remote teams — and open to relocation within Europe.
+🚀 Currently based in Georgia (UTC+4), working with async-first remote teams — and open to relocating within Europe.

-I specialize in bridging design intention and technical implementation — delivering scalable, maintainable, and accessible interfaces with a UX-informed approach.
+I specialize in bridging design intention and technical implementation —
+delivering accessible, maintainable, and user-centered interfaces with a UX-focused approach.

 💡 My background combines:
-- Senior-level frontend development (React / Next.js / TypeScript)
+- Frontend development (React / Next.js / TypeScript)
 - UX-informed architecture and structural design
-- Mentoring and cross-functional alignment in async/global teams
+- Cross-functional, async-first collaboration in global teams

 ---

 ## 🌿 I think in flows and frameworks — not just features.
-As a senior engineer, I focus on how structure supports user behavior, decision-making, and experience clarity.

-Whether working solo, collaborating with remote teams, or guiding alignment workshops,
+Whether working independently or collaborating in remote teams,
 I focus on how structure supports user behavior, decision-making, and experience clarity.

 🧠 Recently I’ve been working on:
-- Leading frontend architecture planning for async teams
+- Planning frontend architecture in async environments
-- Building lightweight design systems for remote collaboration
+- Building lightweight design systems for remote teams
 - Translating UX insights into maintainable, testable code

 ---